When Does Uncertainty Matter?: Understanding the Impact of Predictive Uncertainty in ML Assisted Decision Making: Results

+\emph{We found that \participants with domain expertise in Cambridge apartment prices had lower initial disagreement and smaller updates compared to those without such expertise.
+However, the final disagreements of both groups were similar.} \Participants who have previously lived in or around Cambridge made initial estimates that were closer to the model's prediction (smaller initial disagreement) even before having seen the prediction compared to those who never lived in Cambridge (significant: $F(1, 188) = 14.4761$, $p = 0.0002$).
+This likely reflects their increased familiarity of rental prices in Cambridge.
+However, we also observed that domain experts had smaller updates (significant: $F(1, 188) = 23.0224$, $p < 0.0001$), and there was no significant difference between domain experts and non-experts in their final disagreement with the model ($F(1, 188) = 0.8631$, $p = 0.3541$).
+This suggests that the ML model equalized differences in the initial disagreement between experts and non-experts by bringing \participants' final disagreement with the model into the same range, regardless of expertise.

+\emph{We found that \participants with more ML expertise updated their estimates less after seeing the model's prediction (significant: $F(1, 188) = 5.1232$, $p = 0.0248$)}.
+Similar to the analysis comparing domain experts in Cambridge apartment prices to non-experts, (i) the final disagreement did not significantly differ between the ML experts and non-experts, and (ii) the ML non-experts had smaller initial disagreement (marginally significant: $F(1, 188) = 3.1833$, $p = 0.0760$).
+These trends may be attributed to the ML expert group having a greater portion of \participants with domain expertise in Cambridge compared to the ML non-expert group.
+When accounting for domain expertise (i.e., by including a fixed effect term for domain expertise in our mixed-effect regression models), there were no significant differences between ML experts and non-experts in their initial disagreement, magnitude of update, or final disagreement.

-\subsection{Impact of type of uncertainty on decision making}
+\subsection{Impact of Type of Uncertainty on Decision Making}

-Our first set of research questions are about the extent to which showing uncertainty influences the decisions people make, and how the type of uncertainty modulates that effect.
-To this end, we plot the average distance between first and second estimates (left panel), average distance between the second estimate and model prediction (middle panel), and average distance between the first estimate and model prediction (right panel) in each of the five uncertainty groups (Figure~\ref{fig: uncertainty bar}).
+Our second set of research questions are about the extent to which showing uncertainty influences the decisions people make, and how the type of uncertainty modulates that effect.
+To this end, we plot the magnitude of the update (left), final disagreement (middle), and initial disagreement (right) for each of the five conditions corresponding to a different kind of uncertainty or no uncertainty (Figure~\ref{fig: uncertainty bar}).